awsdocs/ec2-image-builder-user-guide/doc_source/manage-components.md

 1. **Test stage** \(post\-snapshot\) – During the test stage, Image Builder launches an EC2 instance from the snapshot or container image that was created as the final step of the build stage\.
 Tests run on the new instance to validate settings and ensure that the instance is functioning as expected\.

-   The following phase runs for every component that is included in the recipe during the test stage:
+   The following component phase runs for every component that is included in the recipe during the test stage:
    + test

-   This phase applies to both Build and Test component types\.
+   This component phase applies to both Build and Test component types\.
 After this stage completes successfully, Image Builder can create and distribute your final image from the snapshot or the container image\.

 **Note**
 While AWSTOE allows you to define many phases in a component document, Image Builder has strict rules about what phases it runs, and during which stages it runs them\.
 For a component to run during the build stage, the component document must define at least one of these phases: `build` or `validate`\.
-For a component to run during the test stage, the component document must define the `test` phase\.
+For a component to run during the test stage, the component document must define the `test` phase, and no other phases\.
 Since Image Builder runs the stages independently, chaining references in AWSTOE documents cannot cross stage boundaries\.
 You cannot chain a value from a phase that runs in the build stage to a phase that runs in the test stage\.
 You can, however, define input parameters to the intended target, and pass in values through the command line\.
 For more information about setting component parameters in your Image Builder recipes, see [Manage AWSTOE component parameters with EC2 Image Builder](manage-component-parameters.md)\.

 To assist with troubleshooting on your build or test instance AWSTOE creates a log folder that contains the input document and log files to track what's happening each time a component runs\.
 If you configured an Amazon S3 bucket in your pipeline configuration, the logs are also written there\.
 For more information about YAML documents and log output, see [Use component documents in AWSTOE](toe-use-documents.md)\.